hongyehu/PyClifford/DevelopmentLog.md

   1. Add `stabilizer.postselection()` method
   2. Add `MeasureLayer()` class.
 This will support mid-circuit measurement
   3. Add `Circuit()` class.
 If there is no `MeasurementLayer`, `self.unitary=True`, and it should be the same as the `CliffordCircuit` class.
 If measurement is added, it is not unitary. `forward(obj)` will perform circuit unitary $U$ and measurements, and `backward()` will perform $U^{\dagger}$ and `postselection` on the states.
+  4. Add pyclifford quantum chemistry interface.
+The code is in `qchem.py` file.
+With PySCF and Qiskit, user can generate quantum chemistry Hamiltonian in pyclifford format, and calculated mean-field (Hatree-Fock) energy and exact energy.

  # To Do List: